ankorstore/yokai/docs/getting-started/mcp-application.md

 To go further, you can:

 - check the [MCP server](../modules/fxmcpserver.md) module documentation to learn more about its features
-- follow the [HTTP application tutorial](../tutorials/http-application.md) to create, step by step, an HTTP application
+- follow the [MCP application tutorial](../tutorials/mcp-application.md) to create, step by step, an MCP server application
 - test the [MCP demo application](../demos/mcp-application.md) to see all this in action